marcelare83/azuredevops-good-read/README.md

 ![image](https://github.com/OscarBennich/lessons-learned-azure-devops-sq-dotnet/assets/26872957/3bb97775-d70a-4f61-980f-1370dc550006)

-### > Supported code coverage formats
+### > Be mindful of supported code coverage formats in SonarQube
-SonarQube only supports certain code coverage formats for certain languages.
+Keep in mind that SonarQube only supports [certain code coverage formats for certain languages](https://docs.sonarsource.com/sonarqube/9.9/analyzing-source-code/test-coverage/test-coverage-parameters/).

-- The "Cobertura" code coverage format doesn't work together with C# for SonarQube...?
+For example: The "Cobertura" code coverage format is not supported for `C#`, but it is supported for `Flex` and `Python`.
+This can become confusing because "Cobertura" shows up as a popular code coverage format in a lot of C# articles etc. So even though it is fully possible to generate this format "out-of-the-box" for C# code, SonarQube won't see it as valid.

 ### > SonarQube + .NET + Windows-based agent
 - https://docs.sonarsource.com/sonarqube/9.9/analyzing-source-code/test-coverage/dotnet-test-coverage/#visual-studio-code-coverage